dravila-sl/Research-Data-Management-Framework/data-management-plan.md

 # Data Management Planning

 Data management planning is essential for handling data and documentation throughout a project.
-The strategies for managing project data are typically formalized in a Data Management Plan (DMP)
+The strategies for managing project data are typically formalized in a **Data Management Plan (DMP)**.
-A good **Data Management Plan (DMP)** not only ensures data integrity but also maximizes the scientific impact of research data, even after the project ends.
+A good **DMP** not only ensures data integrity but also maximizes the scientific impact of research data, even after the project ends.

 ### Why Create a DMP?
 - **Good Research Practice**: It enhances collaboration and supports efficient workflows.